NickPerlich/Bettermo/APISpec.md

 ### 1.1.
 New User - `/users/create_user` (POST)

-Creates a new user account with specified information.
+Creates a new user given a name, phone number, and email.

 **Request**: